orchardstreet/Fee_Adder/README.md

 Click on Windows start menu and type in "mingw64"

-Click on "MSYS2 MINGW64", then enter the following in the command line
+Click on "MSYS2 MINGW64", a command line will pop up.
+Enter the following in this command line:

 ```bash
 wget https://github.com/orchardstreet/fee_adder/archive/refs/heads/master.zip